mattermost/mattermost-load-test/README.md

 Now you can run the tests from the load test machine by using the command `loadtest all`.

 A summary of activity will be output to the console so you can monitor the test.
+While the tests are running, it is a good idea to check the health of the server and the databases (e.g. reasonable CPU).

+### 5) Analyze test results

-When the test is complete, a summary will be printed and saved to a file called results.txt
+Once the test is complete, a summary will be printed and saved to a file called results.txt.
+[You can see a sample output here](https://github.com/mattermost/mattermost-load-test/blob/master/docs/sample-results.txt).

+The text file will have two sections:

+a) Settings Report: Details on test length, [number of active entities](https://github.com/mattermost/mattermost-load-test/blob/master/loadtestconfig.md#numactiveentities), and the [action rate](https://github.com/mattermost/mattermost-load-test/blob/master/loadtestconfig.md#actionratemilliseconds).

+b) Timings Report: Includes number of hits, error rates and response times of the most common API calls.

+You should expect low error rates (below 1%).
+If you see higher numbers, this may be an indication that the system was low performant during the load test.
+Check the file loadtest.log to find out potential issues.
+Note that the loadtest.log file will typically contain errors due to underlying race conditions, so focus on the most frequent errors for your investigation.

+The timings report also includes response times for the API calls.
+Check that the response times are reasonable for your system.
+Note that response times are not comparable across organizations due to different network and infrustructure.

+If you don't get any meaningful information from results.txt (for instance, all values are zeros), try increasing the number of users to 5000 and test length to 20 minutes.
+See the [configuration file](https://github.com/mattermost/mattermost-load-test/blob/master/loadtestconfig.json) for sample values.

 ## Common issues